jbossdemocentral/bpms-fsw-integration-demo/README.md

    Step 2: Run the Unit Test, TestIntakeServiceTest, By selecting it in Project explorer and selecting run junit test.

    Example 3 - Run the test through SOAPUI using http://localhost:8080/IntakeService/IntakeService?wsdl
+	An example SOAPUI project is at support/FSWBPMS-soapui-project.xml.
+Use the request and send any message in the request.

    ```